kcp-dev/kcp/FAQ.md

 ## How does upgrading Kubernetes work in this model?

 kcp depends on a [fork](https://github.com/kcp-dev/kubernetes) of Kubernetes.
-Updating Kuberentes for the kcp project itself requires a rebase.
+Updating Kubernetes for the kcp project itself requires a rebase.
 We are actively following the releases of Kubernetes and rebasing regularly.
 Updating Kuberentes for clusters attached to kcp is exactly like it is done today, though you may choose to follow different patterns of availability for applications based on kcp's ability to cordon and drain clusters or relocate applications.

 ## Can kcp workloads run on MiniKube clusters?